GlusterFS/Notes/readme.md

 GlusterFS is a distributed files system that is designed to provide network storage that can be made redundant, fault-tolerant and horizontally scalable.
 It’s particularly well suited to applications that require high-performance access to large files.
-Gluster File System allows you to create a single volume of storage which spans multiple disks, multiple machines and even multiple data centres.
+Gluster File System allows you to create a single volume of storage which spans multiple disks, multiple machines and even multiple data centers.

-Gluster is a powerful distributed storage system that helps meet the growing need for better Linux-native storage.
-It's easy to implement and work with, limited only by the system resources you can dedicate to it, and doesn't require you to buy any expensive vendor-specific hardware.
+Gluster it's easy to implement and work with, limited only by the system resources you can dedicate to it, and doesn't require you to buy any expensive vendor-specific hardware.

 Gluster's storage is build up by what it calls bricks, which are exported directories allocated on the cluster nodes.
 Cluster nodes are united in trusted pools that together provide storage services and share disk resources.

-You can check out [GlusterFS's community Website here](http://www.gluster.org/).

 ***
 Here's how you can build a Gluster distributed storage system yourself.